High End 2019 - Munich, Germany

 Streaming is becoming the default source of music for more and more people.
 In 2018, streaming accounted for 75% of music-industry revenues in the US, and 46.9% globally.
 This trend was apparent in many of the new products launched at High End -- all-in-one wireless streaming speakers, amps, and DACs with streaming capability, and active speakers with built-in amplification.
 All prices are in euros (€) or US dollars ($).

-The user interface has also been redesigned, with preset favorites and activities now selectable from the slick rotary dial on the top.
+Naim also redesigned the user interface, with preset favorites and activities now selectable from the slick rotary dial on the top.

-Simon Audio Lab, from Korea, is new brand to me, but its AIO (All-in-One) music center looks like a pretty compelling product.
+Simon Audio Lab, from Korea, is a new brand to me, but its AIO (All-in-One) music center looks like a pretty compelling product.
 It incorporates a top-loading CD player, FM tuner, USB DAC, network player, and 100Wpc class-AB amp in a very attractive package.
 Maximum resolution is 32-bit/384kHz PCM; DSD is also supported.
-The AIO has Ethernet and Wi-Fi connectivity, and supports DLNA streaming.
+The AIO has Ethernet and Wi-Fi connectivity, and it supports DLNA streaming.
 Other input options include line-level balanced and RCA, S/PDIF coaxial, TosLink, and apt-X Bluetooth.
-It sounded impressively dynamic and articulate, playing through a pair of Courbet No.3 shelf-mount speakers from Davis Acoustics.
+It sounded impressively dynamic and articulate playing through a pair of Courbet No. 3 shelf-mount speakers from Davis Acoustics.

-Genuin Audio, based in Germany, showed its new Ava DSP-controlled shelf-mount active speakers (€19,990/pr.), a smaller version of the Neo active floorstanding speakers (€24,900/pr.) it showed last year in Munich.
-Each Ava enclosure houses a front-firing coaxial driver with 6.5” midrange and 1” tweeter, and side-firing 8” long-excursion woofer with a 2” voice coil, powered by a four-channel 1000W UMAC class-D amplifier module.
+Genuin Audio, based in Germany, showed its new Ava DSP-controlled shelf-mount active speakers (€19,990/pr.), which are a smaller version of the Neo active floorstanding speakers (€24,900/pr.) it showed last year in Munich.
+Each Ava enclosure houses a front-firing coaxial driver with a 6.5" midrange and a 1" tweeter, along with a side-firing 8" long-excursion woofer with a 2" voice coil, powered by a four-channel 1000W UMAC class-D amplifier module.
 The DSP performs crossover filtering, time correction, and room correction, with settings for open, corner, and wall placement.
 Each driver is measured at the factory, and the DSP is configured for the individual driver’s performance.